The Price of Amortized inference in Sparse Autoencoders

 TL;DR: Amortized encoding's global optimality conflicts with monosemantic instance-level optimality.
 We advocate reducing investment in purely amortization-based methods.

 Abstract: Polysemy has long been a major challenge in Mechanistic Interpretability (MI), with Sparse Autoencoders (SAEs) emerging as a promising solution.
 SAEs employ a shared encoder to map inputs to sparse codes, thereby amortizing inference costs across all instances.
 However, this parameter-sharing paradigm inherently conflicts with the MI community's emphasis on instance-level optimality, including the consistency and stitchability of monosemantic features.
-Thus, this paper advocates for reduced investment in amortization-based encoding methods for polysemy disentanglement.
 We first reveal the trade-off relationships among various pathological phenomena, including feature absorption, feature splitting, dead latents, and dense latents under global reconstruction-sparsity constraints from the perspective of training dynamics, finding that increased sparsity typically exacerbates multiple pathological phenomena, and attribute this trade-off relationship to amortized inference.
-As the first step in this new direction, we also explore semi-amortized and non-amortized encoding methods and find that they can significantly mitigate many limitations of SAEs.
-This work provides insights for understanding SAEs and suggests a paradigm shift for future research for polysemy disentanglement.
+By reducing reliance on amortized inference through the introduction of semi-amortized and non-amortized approaches, we observed that various pathological indicators were significantly mitigated, thereby validating our hypothesis.
+As the first step in this direction, we propose Local Amortized SAE (LocA-SAE), a method that groups polysemantically close latents based on the angular variance.
+This method is designed to balance the computational cost of per-sample optimization with the limitations of amortized inference.
+Our work provides insights for understanding SAEs and advocates for a paradigm shift in future research on polysemy disentanglement.
 The code is available at \url{https://anonymous.4open.science/r/sae-amortization-5335}.

 Supplementary Material: zip